Royal Academy for Overseas Sciences: History

 The academy was founded in 1928 as the Royal Belgian Colonial Institute (Institut royal colonial belge).
 It was renamed in 1954 as the Royal Academy of Colonial Sciences (Académie royale des sciences coloniales).
 Its interests were initially restricted to the Belgian colonial empire and particularly the Belgian Congo until decolonisation.
 In 1959, it was renamed the Royal Academy of Overseas Sciences (Académie royale des sciences d'outre-mer) and broadened its geographical remit to include Sub-Saharan Africa, Latin America, Asia, and Oceania.
-The academy organises a wide range of activities, including publications, academic conferences, and annual competititions.
+The academy organises a wide range of activities, including publications, academic conferences, and annual competitions.

 The Royal Academy for Overseas Sciences is divided into three Sections: